wulu-epic/Crunchyroll-Checker/README.md

    •Multi threading.
 Makes everything much faster.
    •Proxy support.
 This makes it so you are not using your own IP.
    •Uses android api.
 This will most likely never be patched!
+   •Includes capture.
+This seperates the free accounts and the premium accounts!
 ```